cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_grant.html.markdown

 * `schema` - The database schema to grant privileges on for this role (Required except if object_type is "database")
 * `object_type` - (Required) The PostgreSQL object type to grant the privileges on (one of: database, schema, table, sequence,function).
 * `privileges` - (Required) The list of privileges to grant.
 There are different kinds of privileges: SELECT, INSERT, UPDATE, DELETE, TRUNCATE, REFERENCES, TRIGGER, CREATE, CONNECT, TEMPORARY, EXECUTE, and USAGE.
 An empty list could be provided to revoke all privileges for this role.
+* `with_grant_option` - (Optional) Whether the recipient of these privileges can grant the same privileges to others.
+Defaults to false.

 ## Examples